al6x/nim/postgres/readme.md

 - Named parameters in SQL.
 - Auto-casting between Nim and SQL types, objects, tuples.
-- No explicit connection management.
+- No explicit connection management, auto-reconnect.
-- Auto-reconnect if connection fail.
 - Support for `null` and `Option`.

 # Db example